 Senior Loneliness and Depression – 9 Tips to Combat Isolation

-Adopt A Pet - Tips For Fending Off Loneliness As A Baby Boomer
+Adopt a pet - Tips for Fending Off Loneliness as a Baby Boomer

 Loneliness is a common problem for all age groups with NCBI reporting that 43% of Americans 60 and older admit to feeling lonely.
 Baby Boomers must make social connections a top priority if they want to live a high-quality life.
 Based on the negative impact that loneliness can have on both your mental and physical health, it makes sense to do what you can to ensure that you and your family members don’t suffer from isolation.